STAT545-UBC/STAT545-UBC-original-website/block023_dplyr-do.md

+*This material was last used in 2015.
+Since then, we've turned to different strategies for data aggregation.
+Specifically, using nested and possibly split data frames with `purrr::map()`, possibly inside `dplyr::mutate()`.
+But if you use `dplyr::do()`, maybe this is still useful.*

 ### Think before you create excerpts of your data ...

 If you feel the urge to store a little snippet of your data: